 Of all the questions we receive about banjos, asking what is the best beginner banjo has to be one of the most common.
-We will keep this explanation very short but if you have any further questions, send them to us and we’ll answer all of your questions.
+We will keep this explanation very short but if you have any further questions, check out our full downloadable guide on how to get started choosing and playing the banjo, or send contact us and we’ll answer all of your questions.

 To buy something wisely, you must have knowledge of what you are buying.
 Three important DESIGN aspects of a banjo are:

 The rim of the banjo is the heart and soul of the banjo’s sound.
 The rim must be made of a vibrant, resonant material to create a “musical” tone.
 The best violins in the world have sides and carved backs made of maple.
 You cannot make a violin with sides or back of lead, stone, soft aluminum or mushy plastic and create a beautiful musical tone.
 Banjos are exactly the same.

 The vibrating banjo strings transfer their sound to the bridge, which vibrates the banjo head and this starts the maple rim vibrating.
 The rim keeps the sound vibrating, because of the rim’s mass, which is greater than the head or the bridge.
 The vibrating qualities inherent in “tone” wood (like maple, mahogany, rosewood, ebony, etc) or “tone metal” (like bronze, brass or some steel) create a more pure, focused tone.
 Mushy wood, particle board (material made from compressing saw dust and glue together) and soft aluminum create a distorted, diffused, and indistinct sound.